 Silver from Gold/Silver/Crystal and their remakes fits this trope.
 He pushes the player character around, mistreats his Pokemon and most all, detests Team Rocket.
 A deep-seated psychological excuse is hinted at in the original games, but what it is never comes to light.
 However, the Celebi event in Heart Gold and Soul Silver reveals that his father is Giovanni, the leader of Team Rocket, who abandoned him after the events of the Green/Blue/Red/remakes.

-Trevor in Grand Theft Auto V uses that line a lot as well, and not sarcastically either.
+Trevor in Grand Theft Auto V intentionally invokes this trope, and not sarcastically either.
 It comes as even less convincing here since, compared to Trevor, CJ was practically a saint.

 The Ballad Of Gay Tony reveals that on top of the above, Brucie's older brother Mori is (or at least claims to be) better than "Baby Brucie" in every way (we see Mori beat him at chess, force him to do pushups, and belittle him every chance he gets, among other things), which ferther fuels Brucie's inferiority complex.

 Count Bleck, the Big Bad of Super Paper Mario, had a pretty understandable and sympathetic reason for causing the events of the game: He was originally a man named Lord Blumiere, and he fell in love with a woman named Lady Timpani.
 However, his dad didn't agree to the relationship, and thus exiled her to several dimensions, causing him to kill his dad in grief and summon the void in an attempt to commit suicide.
 In other words, love made him evil, and it also acted as the very thing that turned him back to good and undo the Void once he found out that Timpani, AKA Tippi was alive.